Mixed boundary valued problem for linear and nonlinear wave equations in domains with fractal boundaries: Remarks on the Poisson equation with the mixed boundary conditions

-Then (see for more details~\cite{ARFI-2017}) for all $f\in L^2(\Omega)$ and $a>0$ the Poisson problem~(\ref{mixedPoissonprob}) has a unique weak solution $u\in V(\Omega)$.
+Then (see for more details~\cite{ARFI-2017}) for all $f\in L^2(\Omega)$ and $a>0$ the Poisson problem~(\ref{PoissonDir1}) has a unique weak solution $u\in V(\Omega)$.
 Furthermore, the mapping $ f\mapsto u$ is a compact linear operator from $L^2(\Omega)$ to $V(\Omega)$ with the estimate

+Let us consider the corresponding spectral problem.
+We say that $\lambda\in \mathbb{C}$ is an eigenvalue of the Poisson problem~(\ref{PoissonDir1}) associated to the eigenfunction $u\in V(\Omega)$ with $\|u\|_{L^2(\Omega)}=1$, which is a weak solution of the following variational formulation

-Thanks to the compactness by Proposition~\ref{PropComp} of the trace $\operatorname{Tr}: V(\Omega)\to L^2(\del \Omega)$ and of the inclusion $V(\Omega)\to L^2(\Omega)$ and by the assumption that $a>0$ is real (thus $-\Delta$ is auto-adjoint positive operator), we have the usual properties of the spectral problem associated with~(\ref{mixedPoissonprob}): \begin{theorem}[Spectral Poisson mixed problem] Let $\Omega$ be a bounded Sobolev admissible domain in $\mathbb{R}^n$ ($n\geq2$) and $a>0$.
-Let $\lambda\in \mathbb{C}$ be an eigenvalue of the Poisson problem~(\ref{mixedPoissonprob}) associated to the eigenfunction $u$, which is a weak solution of the following variational formulation
+Thanks to the compactness by Theorem~\ref{ThGBesov} of the trace $\operatorname{Tr}: V(\Omega)\to L^2(\del \Omega)$ and of the inclusion $V(\Omega)\to L^2(\Omega)$ and by the assumption that $a>0$ is real, we have the usual properties of the spectral problem associated with~(\ref{PoissonDir1}). \begin{theorem}[Spectral Poisson mixed problem] Let $\Omega$ be a bounded Sobolev admissible domain in $\mathbb{R}^n$ ($n\geq2$) and $a>0$.
+Then the operator $-\Delta$ associated with the spectral problem~\eqref{EqVFPoissonVP} is self-adjoint positive operator on the Hilbert space $V(\Omega)$ with a countable number of real, strictly positive, eigenvalues of finite multiplicity, which can be ordered in a sequence